GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - Inference: Juicefactory.ai private EU inference generates natural language responses

-- Response: Answer is returned with citations to authoritative sources
+- Response: Answer returned with citations to authoritative sources

 Compliance posture: